iteravirgo/bcsitera.github.io/apps/cargoson/docs/en-US/help.md

  <br/>

 ## How to make transportation price requests from Cargoson
-Price request from Cargoson can be initiated from the following Business Central documents:
+Price request from Cargoson can be initiated on the following Business Central documents:
 - Sales Quotes,
 - Sales Orders,
 - Posted Sales Shipments,
 - Purchase orders

 Process:
-- Create Business Central document, e.g. Sales Order (process it the same with all prementioned source documents)
+- Create Business Central document, e.g. Sales Order (process is the same with all prementioned source documents)
 - Initiate Cargoson price request query from the document header **Process -> Send to Cargoson**
-- Cargoson Order Lines window will be opened:
+- Cargoson Order Lines window will open:
 ![Cargoson Order Lines](3_cargoson_order_lines.png)
 - Check transportation order data (mandatory fields marked with *):